MeeranB/learn-express-middleware/README.md

 Open the network tab and visit the `/error` route again.
 You should see a `403` response instead of `500`.

+## Stretch goal: refactoring

+It's a bit cluttered having all our middleware mixed in with our handlers.
+Create a `middleware/` directory with files for each middleware function we built.
+Export each one, then import them in `server.js` to use.

 ## Stretch goal: fancier error-handling

 The built-in Express error-handler does a bit more than just sending a static error message.
 It behaves differently in development and product.